yuhzzzz/simple-job-post/Readme.md

 ### This project does not connect to any database and uses a JSON server as a temporary database.

 ### Use React-Router so that the user can navigate to different sections.

+### Users are able to toggle dark mode/light mode.